Here are answers to some of the most common questions. If you have additional questions, please contact us.

 At Kelly Building, we utilize a computer aided design program to put your ideas to paper, and can work with you to create your dream home.
 In addition, you can customize your home to match your lifestyle with the unlimited amount of options we offer.

 2.2 What styles of homes are available?Back to questions

 Cottages, ranch homes, two stories, cape cods, lofts, and multi-family units, we do it all.
 Visit our floor plan page to get started on ideas for creating your dream home!

 3.1 How much are your homes?Back to questions

 Every home has its own unique price based on a number of factors.
-For example, the base prices for our Cavalier or New Horizon series homes are in the $70 per square foot range, while some of our more elite Loft or Chalet models base price around $105 per square foot, with all sorts of homes in between.
+For example, the base prices for our Cavalier homes are in the $80 per square foot range, while some of our more elite Loft or Chalet models have base prices that start at around $100 per square foot, with all sorts of homes in between.

 If you have a particular model in mind, contact us and we would be happy to give you the specific price.
 Otherwise, if you have a custom plan you’re considering, send it to us and we’d be happy to price it out for you.

 No. Our modular homes are built on a fixed budget.